 - Asian and Nerdy: Ken's original characterization.
 As time went on, the nerdy part was mostly ditched, though he still has a sharp brain, possibly only behind Lisa and Maya.

 - Author Avatar: In the story, Yabu is the alter-ego of the Scarlet Defender Spectroseven!

 - Creator Cameo: He started as an unassuming grocery owner.
 It's possible that his role got upgraded after the speculations on him being the White Combo Ranger got out of control.

 - Back from the Dead: The entire core team following their Heroic Sacrifice at the end of the first season, thanks to Lisa wishing to the Supernova Crystal that every bad thing that happened to them and the city was undone.
 Luke was another ressurrected Ranger, but in a different scenario altogether.

-- Bad Future: In the timeline where Luke came from, Lisa had died while shielding him from an attack by Deskarga troopers, so the Combo Rangers were defeated and General Monte could Take Over the World.
-He became an Action Survivor by joining an underground resistance group led by Maya, and was later sent back in time to Set Right What Once Went Wrong (which he managed by Taking the Bullet for Lisa before she could do the same for his present self).
+- Bad Future: In the timeline where Luke came from, Lisa had died while shielding him from an attack by Deskarga troopers, so the Combo Rangers were defeated and General Pile could Take Over the World.
+He became an Action Survivor by joining an underground resistance group led by Maya, and was later sent back in time to Set Right What Once Went Wrong (which he did by Taking the Bullet for Lisa before she could do the same for his present self).

-- Blinding Bangs: Ken
+- Blinding Bangs: Ken.

 - Book Dumb: Fox sticks out like a knife in the drawer, as he himself would say.
 Kiko's profile says he's this too; however, unlike Fox, Kiko has human-level intelligence.